One driver in every three minutes caught using their cellphone in Wellington

 That's how many drivers in Wellington's Mt Victoria Tunnel were caught using their cellphones while driving.

-Newshub nestled itself in the tunnel along with a police officer, who, keeping a hawk-eye on traffic reported offenders to a colleague waiting outside.
+Newshub settled itself in the tunnel with a police officer who, keeping a hawk-eye on traffic, reported offenders to a colleague waiting outside.

 One of those caught was a chief executive of a Government department, Newshub reported.